 Purple Nitrile Exam Gloves are rated to be suitable for chemotherapy applications.
-And, they’re friendlier to patients.
-Some find that blue is too associated with cold hospital exam tables, and find patients are more receptive to purple and pink gloves.
-Competitor’s purple exam gloves may not be suitable for chemotherapy, but at Harmony, purple gloves are suitable for chemo.
+And they’re friendlier to patients.
+Some find that blue is too associated with cold hospital exam tables and find patients are more receptive to purple and pink gloves.
+Competitors’ purple exam gloves may not be suitable for chemotherapy, but purple gloves are ideal for chemo at Harmony.

 White Disposable Gloves

 White gloves are typically latex.
 Why?
 Natural latex rubber is white in the manufacturing process.
 Synthetic glove materials like nitrile can be dyed to become any color, but latex remains natural.
-Latex already inflames allergies and adding a dye may worsen reactions.
-White gloves, whether latex or nitrile, are useful as a base layer to notice whenever there is a tear when double gloving.
+Latex already inflames allergies, and adding a dye may worsen reactions.
+White gloves, whether latex or nitrile, are helpful as a base layer to notice whenever there is a tear when double gloving.

 Cleanrooms like to use white gloves because it is critical to see materials on your gloves.
-EMTs may use white gloves for the same reason, although blood easily displays on all light colored gloves.
+EMTs may use white gloves for the same reason, although blood quickly displays on all light-colored gloves.